Xiyuan-Zhu/LU_Potential_Robotics_Version_1/README.txt

 LU_Potential_Robotics
-This README is designed in a way that assumes f1tenth_gym_ros has been git cloned onto the host's computer
+This README is designed in a way that assumes the latest version of f1tenth_gym_ros has been git cloned onto the host's computer

-1. Git clone the following programs and .csv files from https://github.com/Lu-Potential/LU_Potential_Robotics.git into the subfolder /src/f1tenth_gym_ros-master/scripts of your catkin workspace.
+1. Git clone the following .py, .launch, and .csv files from https://github.com/Lu-Potential/LU_Potential_Robotics.git into the subfolder /src/f1tenth_gym_ros-master/scripts of your catkin workspace.
-The summary of commands are listed here:
-    i) Your-catkin_ws/src/f1tenth_gym_ros-master/scripts$ git clone https://github.com/Lu-Potential/LU_Potential_Robotics.git

-2.
+2. Create a path in the Home folder called "~/rcws/logs/" or path name of your choice (This direction was taken from the readme.md file in the particle_filter package) and copy the .csv file into the 'logs' folder.

+3. Start a docker container

+4. In a different terminal, catkin_make, source devel/setup.bash, and run:
+    $roslaunch f1tenth_gym_ros 'something'.launch